theadewole/Global-and-Crustacean-Fish-Export-and-Import/README.md

 _Aquaculture and Fisheries_
 # Introduction

-The Fisheries and Aquaculture industry is one of the industries with large data ranging over centuries which include seasonality, catch, culture, specie type, etc. all these data when analyzed can help generate insight to Improve this sector of any country's economy.
+The Fisheries and Aquaculture industry is one of the industries with large data ranging over centuries which include seasonality, catch, culture, specie type, etc. All these data when analyzed can help generate insight to Improve this sector of any country's economy.
 This current project focuses on the export and import of fish and crustaceans worldwide regarding value (dollar) and quantity for each country.

 # Objective
-The objective is to enable users to interact with the dashboard to generate insight for the export and import of the fish and crustacean commodity guide towards data-driven decisions for stakeholders as well as anyone that might find this handy for their work.
+The objective is to enable users to interact with the dashboard to generate insight for the export and import of the fish and crustacean commodity guiding towards data-driven decisions for stakeholders as well as anyone that might find this handy for their work.

 # Data Cleaning and Preprocessing
 The datasets for this project are gotten from [kaggle.com](https://www.kaggle.com/datasets/zhengtzer/global-fisheries-aquaculture-department?select=).